ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 * `rule` - Introduces a regex that uses significant whitespace by default.
   Occurs within a grammar.
-* `token` - Introduces a regex that does not use significant whitespace by default and does not backtrack.
+* `token` - Introduces a regex that does not use significant whitespace by default.
 Occurs within a grammar.

+### Ratcheting

+A substantial difference between both `rule` and `token` is that they do not backtrack by default.
+They merely seek the longest match.
+If you want backtracking, you can enable it with `:!ratchet` as described in the **Adverbs** section, below.
+Perl 6 provides an additional keyword, `regex` which enables backtracking by default.

+As an example, the rule or token:

+    a*ab

+Will never match "aab" unless you enable `:!ratchet` mode because the `a*` consumes the "aa" and then the second `a` in the rule/token does not match.
+Ratcheting in this way is very useful for parsing, but is rarely what traditional regular expression users expect, so whatever mechanism a language uses to integrate regexes, where it appears to be more traditional regular-expression-like, it should probably enable ratcheting.

+### Significant whitespace

-So, what is this significant whitespace thing?
+What is this significant whitespace thing?
 An example may help:

 Here's a typical regex in just about any modern language: